jc141x/jc141-bash/setup/readme.md

 Suggestions for any changes to this repo are welcome on [Matrix](https://matrix.to/#/%21aRyMmzPUzcUKRXpVtP%3Amatrix.org?via=catgirl.cloud&via=grin.hu&via=matrix.org) .

 ### Supported GNU/Linux Distributions
 Please click the following links to take you how to setup on your GNU/Linux distribution.
-If you distribution isn't here please check the Unsupported Distributions area.
+If your distribution isn't here please check the Unsupported Distributions area.

 *   [Arch](arch.md) including: Endeavour OS, Arco, Artix, Manjaro and others
 *   [Debian](debian.md) including: Nitrix, Sparky Rolling and Siduction